atharvashukla/atharvashukla.com/src/kaplansky.md

 ### 1.1 Inclusion

-- Q.1 A set A has the property that A ⊂ B holds for any set B. Prove that A = Ø.
+**Q.1 A set A has the property that A ⊂ B holds for any set B. Prove that A = Ø.**

-  - “A set A has the property that A ⊂ B holds for any set B” is assumed to be true in the problem statement.
+"A set A has the property that A ⊂ B holds for any set B" is assumed to be true in the problem statement.
 Consider the case where B = Ø. A has to be Ø because the only subset of Ø is Ø.

-- Q.2
-  - Let A, B and C be sets satisfying A ⊂ B, B ⊂ C, and C ⊂ A. Prove that A = B = C.
+**Q.2 Let A, B and C be sets satisfying A ⊂ B, B ⊂ C, and C ⊂ A. Prove that A = B = C.**

 C1. ( A ⊂ B )

 C2. ( B ⊂ C )

 C3. ( C ⊂ A )

 D1. ( B ⊂ A ) {Subset Relation is Transitive on C1, C2}

 D2. ( C ⊂ B ) {Subset Relation is Transitive on C3, C1}

 D3. ( A ⊂ C ) {Subset Relation is Transitive on C1, C2}

 D4.
 A = B {Definition 2 of Set Equality on C1, D1}

 D5.
 B = C {Definition 2 of Set Equality on C2, D2}

 D6.
 C = A {Definition 2 of Set Equality on C3, D3}

 A = B = C
 Subset Relation is Transitive